Monday, February 14, 2022

 Other Santa Mira locals making an impression are Virginia Christie as Becky‘s skittish cousin Wilma, who assertively informs Miles she’s convinced her uncle Ira isn’t what he appears, thereby kicking the plot into high gear.
 Christie nicely conveys Wilma’s unsettled sense of dread concerning the unknown, and what lies ahead for her once Miles and Becky depart, then later vividly depicts the sinister edge driving Wilma’s duplicitous nature as she genially assures Miles everything is A-Okay.
 King Donovan and Carolyn Jones make perhaps the strongest impression as Jack and Teddy, the couple who alert Miles and Becky to the actual physical threat involved in the odd events pervading the townsfolk.
 Donovan and Jones are given a few humorous lines to add a little diversion to the suspense and, as usual throughout the decade, Jones manages to stand out with limited screen time.

-Jones had an uncanny knack in the 1950’s to score small but, in her hands, significant roles in one high-profile film after another, and never disappointed in making an arresting impression in a wide variety of roles, leaving audiences eager for more.
+Jones had an uncanny knack in the 1950’s to score small but, in her hands, significant roles in one high-profile film after another, and never disappointed in making an arresting impression in a wide variety of parts, leaving audiences eager for more.
 Check out her flirty charmer in House of Wax, terrified dice thrower in The Big Heat, blasé dog-walker in The Tender Trap, or provocative night nurse in The Seven Year Itch for a few prime examples of Jones adeptness at churning out notable work in the “there are no small parts” field.
-Fitting, these roles led to possibly Jones’ most original and daring performance as the unnamed Greenwich Village “Existentialist” in 1957’s The Bachelor Party, wherein Jones’ striking looks and fascinating portrayal of a jittery, desperate, lonely free-spirit pretty much walks off with the film in her seven minutes or so of screen time, landing a warranted Oscar nomination in the process.
+Fittingly, these roles led to possibly Jones’ most original and daring performance as the unnamed Greenwich Village “Existentialist” in 1957’s The Bachelor Party, wherein Jones’ striking looks and fascinating portrayal of a jittery, desperate, lonely free-spirit pretty much walks off with the film in her seven minutes or so of screen time, landing a warranted Oscar nomination in the process.
 Jones is also in peak form in Invasion, using her huge, expressive eyes and an emotionally-driven acting approach to floridly showcase Teddy’s anxiety-ridden state in the face of truly abnormal circumstances.
 Like her co-stars, Jones’ realistic playing enhances the incredible plot’s believability factor and allows viewers to stay in-the moment during each riveting scene.

 Siegel’s adroit handling of Mainwaring’s inspired script, beautiful camerawork that expertly exudes a specific time-and-place and a top-flight cast has allowed Invasion to endure as a sci-fi standard, capturing the imagination of generations of filmgoers while securing its current status as one of the most unique and venerated classics of 1950’s cinema.
 The deluxe Olive Signature Edition Blu-ray offer an exceptional presentation of the film in its original “Superscope” aspect ratio, and offers a substantial amount of bonus material, including great “Sleep No More” and “The Fear and the Fiction” behind-the-scenes documentaries featuring interviews with McCarthy and a still-stunning Wynter.
 Although there have been several further screen adaptations of Finney’s durable tale, including a terrific 1978 Philip Kaufman update that manages to sustain its own funky, harrowing sensibility, Don Siegel and company’s vision of a Santa Mira gone wild remains the first and foremost location to explore when one is inclined to partake in an irreplaceable Invasion.

 And a fond farewell to iconic screen legend Monica Vitti, the cool, enigmatic star of one of the great films, Michelangelo Antonioni’s 1960 masterwork L’Avventura.
-Subsequent to her success this landmark film, Vitta would go on to serve as real-life partner Antonioni’s muse in other intriguing 1960’s works such as La Notte and Red Desert, but L‘Avventura, with its revolutionary approach to storytelling and vivid depiction of the transitory nature of relationships, offers perhaps the best and most unforgettable lens in which to view the lovely Vitti’s distinct, stylish screen presence.
+Subsequent to her success in this landmark film, Vitta would go on to serve as real-life partner Antonioni’s muse in other intriguing 1960’s works such as La Notte and Red Desert, but L‘Avventura, with its revolutionary approach to storytelling and vivid depiction of the transitory nature of relationships, offers perhaps the best and most unforgettable lens in which to view the lovely Vitti’s distinct, stylish screen presence.

 0 Comments: